Besnate: Physical geography

 The municipality of Besnate is part of the geographical area identified as Olona Valley, and is located in a hilly area between the Arno river and the River Ticino.
 In the southern part of Besnate meet the Fontanili, a phenomenon caused by rainwater entering the permeable layers of soil, consisting of boulders, pebbles, gravel and sand and re-emerge on the surface when they encounter a layer of impermeable clay, forming a large area of water springs, which lies to the east of the provincial road of Gallarate, and to the foot of the moraine hills on which part of the territory of Jerago with Orago and Cavaria with Premezzo.

 In this wetland Besnate converge some waterways, the canal Pont-Peder, the Fontanile Fontanile Old and New, which, flowing together, form Sorgiorile the river, the main tributary of the river Arno.

 Politics

 The mayor of Besnate is Giovanni Corbo, member of the Democratic Party.
-He was elected in 2019 after his victory at the mayoral election with 65% of the votes.
+He has been re-elected in 2024 after his victory at the mayoral election with 1,355 votes (47,9%).

-There was another candidate, Marco Bonalli, from the League.
+There were other two candidates: Andrea Bori (supported by Forza Italia and the League) who got 1,169 votes (41,4%) and Nadia Dal Secco (supported by Brothers of Italy), Who received only 303 votes (10,7%).

 There are twelve citizens who seats at the Municipal Council, and they distributed as follows: